 Mantle Cell Lymphoma

-Mantle Cell lymphoma is typically an aggressive, rare, form of non-Hodgkin lymphoma (NHL) that arises from cells originating in the “mantle zone.”
+Mantle Cell lymphoma (MCL) is an aggressive, rare form of non-Hodgkin lymphoma (NHL) that arises from cells originating in the “mantle zone.”
+The mantle zone is the outer ring of small lymphocytes surrounding the center of a lymphatic nodule.
 MCL accounts for roughly six percent of all NHL cases in the United States.

 To learn more about MCL, download the Mantle Cell Lymphoma Fact Sheet.
 We would also encourage you to download our award-winning mobile app, Focus on Lymphoma, which provides you with comprehensive content and unique tools to help manage your disease.